1Disinfection vs Cleaning

 2Choosing the Right Product

-EPA-approved disinfectants are effective against COVID-19.
-Use 70% alcohol, hydrogen peroxide, or diluted chlorine solutions.
+Professionally approved disinfectants are effective against COVID-19.
+Use appropriate disinfection products at the correct concentration.
 Always follow the contact time on product labels, typically 30 seconds to 10 minutes.

 3High-Touch Surfaces